jh3y/jhey.dev/src/cheeps/2023/02/rotating-gallery-with-css-scroll-driven-animations.md

 ---
-_id: 882j5943xKO7x9UDiC2Klt # Production ID
+# _id: 882j5943xKO7x9UDiC2Klt # Production ID
 # _id: z2uAtY26VYglFQT423Dfxp # Development ID
-title: Circular text with CSS?
+title: Rotating gallery with CSS scroll driven animations
-description: Exploring how to lay out text in a circle with new CSS trigonometric functions
+description: Tying CSS animations to page scroll with the CSS scroll driven animations API
-slug: circular-text-with-css
+slug: rotating-gallery-with-css-scroll-driven-animations
 og:
   hue: 130
-  title: Circular text with CSS?
+  title: Drive CSS animation with page scroll?
   gradient: 9
 # If you can find an author with this title, do it.
 Else fallback to main.
 You can change it easily in the CMS.
 author: CSS